Staying Safe during Freshers Week

 There are lots of easy and simple things you can do yourself to stay safe on a night out.

 For example, stick in a group of friends and if you leave before them, let your friends know who you’re going with and where you’re going.
 Similarly, watch out for one another; if you haven’t seen your friend for a while whilst you’re out, drop them a message to check they’re alright.
 Unfortunately, spiking (adding drugs or alcohol to someone’s drink without their permission or knowledge) is an abhorrent practice that can take place in bars and nightclubs- always keep your drink in your hand and never leave it unattended.

 Look out for venues who participate in the Good Night Out Campaign- an independent campaign which aims to tackle, deal with and prevent harassment in night time venues.
 Participants in the scheme have an agreed policy and procedure to deal with harassment, just like you’d expect with other risks like fires or theft.
 Also, look out for Bristol Zero Tolerance, which works towards similar aims but focuses on eliminating gender based violence, abuse, harassment and exploitation.
 Working with over 100 organisation and in partnership with Bristol City Council, Bristol Zero Tolerance works with businesses in the night time economy, encouraging them to take positive action and adopt a zero-tolerance policy to all forms of gender-based violence and abuse.
 Bristol University and SU supports Bristol Zero Tolerance and are both signed up, as are all the venues we’ve booked for Welcome Week.

 Get Home Safe

-If you have any other questions or concerns, don’t hesitate to come and chat to me or any of the other Officers.
-You can find us on the third floor of the Students’ Union building.
+If you have any other questions or concerns, don’t hesitate to come and chat to any of the elected Officers at Bristol SU.
+You can find all of them on the third floor of the Students’ Union building.